HybridRobotics/car-racing/README.md

 ##### Environments
 * Create your environment via `conda env create -f environment.yml`.
 The default conda environment name is `car-racing`, and you could also choose that name with your own preferences by editing the .yml file.
+* Currently the repository is not created as standard package through setuptools, use `export PYTHONPATH=./src` make sure you are able to run the examples.

 ##### Examples
 ###### System identifications